vipul79321/CP_Codes/Dynamic_Programming/Combinatorial_dp_coefficients.md

 ---

 ## Entringer Number
-The Entringer Number `E(n, k)` are the number of permutations of {1, 2, …, n + 1}, starting with k + 1, which, after initially falling, alternatively fall then rise.
+The Entringer Number `E(n, k)` are the number of permutations of {1, 2, …, n + 1}, starting with k + 1, alternately falling and then rising.
 ```c++
 E[n][k] = E[n][k-1] + E[n-1][n-k]